gptechday/openai-academy-customGPTs/actions_deep_dive_resources.md

 # Actions Deep Dive — Resource Pack

 A handy companion for the **“Actions Deep Dive”** slide.
-Copy‑ready links, code snippets, and a mini QA checklist — all Markdown‑safe for GitHub rendering.
+Copy‑ready links, code snippets, and a mini QA checklist.

 ---